log-store/log-ship/site/docs/config.md

 * `from_beginning` a boolean indicating that the file should be read from the beginning.
 This will discard any state saved in the `state_file`.
 If this is the first time reading the file (ie, there is no `state_file`), then it will be read from the beginning regardless.
 Defaults to `false`.
 * `state_file` an optional argument specifying what state file should be used to track which lines have been processed.
-If not `state_file` is specified, it defaults to a file in the same directory as the `path`, with a suffix of `.state` added.
+If a `state_file` is not specified, it defaults to a file in the same directory as the `path`, with a suffix of `.state` added.

 #### `journald`